tohojo/flent/doc/options.rst

    Yes, this option uses British spelling.
 No, American spelling is not supported.

+.. option:: --override-colour-mode=MODE

+   Override colour_mode attribute.
+This changes the way colours are assigned to bar plots.
+The default is 'groups' which assigns a separate colour to each group of data series.
+The alternative is 'series' which assigns a separate colour to each series, repeating them for each data group.

 .. option:: --override-group-by=GROUP

    Override the ``group_by`` setting for combination plots.
 This is useful to,